5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 > [!NOTE]
 >
-> My config uses `AirportItlw.kext` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext` which requires an additional app to do so).
-Currently, AirportItlwm kexts for macOS Sonoma is included.
-My `itlwm.kext` is a slimmed-down version only containing the firmware for the Intel AC-9560 (1,5 MB instead of 16,1 MB).
-If you want to use itlwm, disable AirportItlwm (all variants) and enable itlwm in the config.plist instead.
-Next, download the Helipad app, run it and add it to "Login Items" (in System Settings) so that it starts automatically with macOS.
+> My config uses `AirportItlw` by default since it allows accessing the internet during macOS installation (unlike `itlwm.kext`, which requires an additional app to do so).
+Currently, `AirportItlwm` kexts for macOS Sonoma and Sequoia are included.
+If you want to use `itlwm`, disable `AirportItlwm` (all variants), enable 'itlwm' and adjust the `MinKernel` setting to match the Kernel version of macOS (currently: 24.0.0 = macOS Sequoia).
+Next, download the [**HeliPort**](https://github.com/OpenIntelWireless/HeliPort) app, run it and add it to "Login Items" (in System Settings), so that it starts automatically with macOS.

 ## Deployment

 ### If macOS is installed already
 - Put the EFI folder on a FAT32 formatted USB flash drive
 - Reboot from said USB flash drive for testing